Imi Lo: Psychotherapist, Art Therapist (Schema,Mentalisation,Mindfulness,EMDR)

 Hi!
-I am Imi, a Specialist Psychotherapist, Arts Therapist, Coach, and author of the book Emotional Intensity and Sensitivity (Amazon No.1 bestseller, published by Hodder & Stoughton, 2018).
+I am Imi, a Specialist Psychotherapist, Arts Therapist, Coach, and author of the book Emotional Intensity and Sensitivity (Published by Hodder & Stoughton, 2018).
 I am also a Certified Schema Therapist, Mentalisation Therapy Advance Practitioner, EMDR therapist, and mindfulness teacher (MBSR, MBCT).
 I started my career as a mental health social worker and was trained as a yoga teacher and holistic health practitioner.

 I describe the way I work as holistic, as I combine evidence-based psychology with other physical and spiritual healing philosophy.

 I work with people on issues related to the experience of feeling and living intensely, especially the pain of being told – spoken and unspoken – that you are ‘too much’—‘too intense’, ‘too sensitive’, ‘too emotional’.

 More specifically, these are some of the challenges commonly faced by emotionally intense individuals:

 - Extreme and unpredictable mood swings, feeling like you are always on the verge of losing control.

 - Sensitivity to criticism and rejection, over-reacting in some situations, carrying internalised shame.

 - Perfectionism, chronically restlessness, overdrive, unable to relax or to take in pleasure.